isomerpages/nlb-biblioasia/_apr-2011/The Growth of Imagination in Singapore Children’s Literature in English (1965–2005).md

 <div style="background-color: white;"></div>

 The adventure story was the hot favourite for all three age groups during that time, followed by myths and legends.
 According to Nair,

+&emsp;Adventure stories are favoured way and away from<br> &emsp;myths and legends, in the above 12 age group<br> &emsp;but \[the latter\] share the first place with adventure <br>
+&emsp;where younger readers of the 8–10 age group are <br>
+&emsp;concerned.
+What is surprising is the prominence <br>
+&emsp;given to the classics by the older children, being <br>
+&emsp;fourth favoured by both groups.
+School stories are <br>
+&emsp;second favourite for the older children but are not <br>
+&emsp;important to the youngest readers and are only as <br>
+&emsp;important as the classics to readers in the 11–12<br>
+&emsp;group.
+Family stories and western and historical <br>
+&emsp;fiction are not well favoured, though animal stories <br>
+&emsp;do appeal to all three groups, but especially the <br>
+&emsp;youngest readers.
+(Nair et al., 1977, p.
+11)